kayazas123/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 ## Write Update Guide

-Document the steps which are necessary to update from Camunda BPM 7.12.x to 7.13.0 for the different application server.
+Document the steps which are necessary to update from Camunda BPM 7.13.x to 7.14.0 for the different application server.

 * Go into the cloned Git repository `camunda-docs-manual`
-* Create a new folder `712-to-713` under `content/minor`
+* Create a new folder `713-to-714` under `content/minor`
 * Describe the different steps for the current application server in an own file.

+Usually it is okay to copy + paste the guides from the previous version and update the list of artifacts in the guide. (i.e. make sure all artifacts that changed between the previous release and the current release are included in the guide)

 ## Stage the blog post

-#### 1. Update the 'master' and create a branch 7.13.0 on the [blog repository](https://github.com/camunda/blog.camunda.org).
+#### 1. Update the 'master' and create a branch 7.14.0 on the [blog repository](https://github.com/camunda/blog.camunda.org).

 ```
 git checkout master
 git pull origin master
-git checkout -b 7.13.0
+git checkout -b 7.14.0
 ```

-#### 2. Create a file 'camunda-bpm-7130-released.md' at /content/post/2020/05/ and push it to the repo.
+#### 2. Create a file 'camunda-bpm-7140-released.md' at /content/post/<year>/<month>/ and push it to the repo.

 ```
-git add /content/post/2020/05/camunda-bpm-7130-released.md
+git add /content/post/<year>/<month>/camunda-bpm-7140-released.md
 git commit
-git push origin 7.13.0
+git push origin 7.14.0
 ```

-#### 3. Ask TL to write the blog post.
+#### 3. Ask EM to write the blog post.

+It should be ready two days before the release presentation and submitted to marketing for proof reading.
+Marketing can also share information on the publishing date for the post.

 ## Update german Webapp translations

 Ask a native-german colleague to update the [german translations](https://github.com/camunda/camunda-webapp-translations).

 ## Update Screenshots

 Generate up-to-date screenshots according to the [HowTo](../howtos/update-screenshots.md).

 ## Release all secondary Camunda projects